The Strange Story of John DeLorean’s Snowcat Factory Is Even More Bizarre Than the DMC-12

 Below, you can see a video of a 1985 LMC 1500 snowcat.
 The headlight design might look familiar.

 For the next decade, DeLorean's properties were the focus of creditors who attempted to collect debts from the failed automaker.
 Some argued in bankruptcy courts that LMC should become the property of the creditors who John was indebted to for millions of dollars, while DeLorean contested the ownership.
 Meanwhile, DeLorean's own lawyers argued that they had not received payment to represent him in his federal drug case.
-Eyes were turned to DeLorean's 48-acre avocado and citrus ranch in California, which, according to his son Zach, made up the majority of DeLorean's personal income when paired with LMC.
+Eventually eyes were also turned to DeLorean's 48-acre avocado and citrus ranch in California, which, according to his son Zach, made up the majority of DeLorean's personal income when paired with LMC.

 LMC Gets Left Behind